Fullaxx/microraids/CREATE_EXAMPLE.md

-First, create your locataions map.
+After preperation, you should have a locataions map. \
 This is a txt file that tells the create script where to place each disk image. \
 I have 8 disks, so I have 8 locations.
 Each image will be on a seperate physical disk.
 ```
 cat mnt_locations.map
-/mnt/PAGXKNDT
-/mnt/PCG4XHRB
-/mnt/PAJXH1LT
-/mnt/PAKY5VGT
-/mnt/PBG0XTDT
-/mnt/PBG0YBUT
-/mnt/PBGAS33T
-/mnt/PBG0W71T
+/mnt/VAHAW81L
+/mnt/VAHBY2ML
+/mnt/VAHC5NWL
+/mnt/VAJDV17L
+/mnt/VAJELEPL
+/mnt/VAJFPNDL
+/mnt/VAJGDMHL
+/mnt/VAJHDMHL
 ```

 Next, use the map to create a raid6 with 8 disk images. \